Human Services Center: History and present state

 In 1918, the name of the hospital was officially changed from Dakota Hospital for the Insane to the Yankton State Hospital.
 This was done because of complaints that the original name had a derogatory connotation and other types of patients such as alcoholics, drug addicts, and epileptics were also housed there.
 In the late 1920s and early 1930s, the institution and the rest of the nation, went through a very difficult period.
 An increasing rate of admissions combined with a decreasing budget due to the Great Depression.
 Overcrowding was a serious problem in the mid and late 1930s.
 However, incoming patients were released within a few months, due to updates in healthcare, thus helping to ease the overcrowding problem.

+The famous psychiatrist, Leo Kanner, MD, served at YSH from 1924 to 1928, after immigrating to the United States from Austria.
+It was here that he learned most about disabled children and ultimately led him to define classic autism for the first time.
+While at YSH, Kanner also published medical articles about syphilis, generalized paralysis, and adrenaline.

 World War II disrupted the flow of progress.
 Wages at the institution were poor and with so many men gone to war, hospital employees left to take up better-paying jobs.
 The 1950s brought increased understanding of mental illness and relatives of patients were more willing to accept them, rather than wanting to hide them in Yankton.
 Medical work at Yankton became more systematized than ever before.
 Changing attitudes toward the mentally ill contributed greatly to improving conditions at the hospital.
 Various forms of physical force, such as the use of strait-jackets, were discontinued.